August 18, 2022

 Not all overdoses happen quickly and sometimes it can take hours for someone to die.

-- Stay with the person until the ambulance arrives.
+- stay with them until the ambulance arrives

-Provide ambulance officers with as much information as you can – the type of drug, how much, how long ago and any pre-existing medical conditions.
+Provide ambulance officers with as much information as you can – the type of drug, how much the person took, how long ago, whether they had been drinking or mixed with other drugs, and if they have any pre-existing medical conditions.

 Show your support

-The tragedy of overdose death is preventable and more must be done to save lives.
+The tragedy of overdose death is preventable and more can be done to save lives.

 Show your support on August 31 by: